bl-nkd-v/wordle-solver-cli/README.md

 # Wordle Solver

 A smart command-line tool that helps you solve Wordle and Wordle-like word games.
 This solver uses letter frequency analysis and information theory to suggest optimal guesses, helping you solve the puzzle in fewer attempts.
+Built with Cursor.

 ## Features